mathworks/toolboxdesign/MEX.md

 ![Version Number](https://img.shields.io/github/v/release/mathworks/toolboxdesign?label=version) ![CC-BY-4.0 License](https://img.shields.io/github/license/mathworks/toolboxdesign)

 Welcome to the MATLAB&reg; MEX Best Practice guide, which extends [MATLAB Toolbox Best Practices](./README.md).
 This document focuses on integrating [MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) into your MATLAB toolbox.
 MEX functions enable you to harness the power of C, C++, and Fortran code within MATLAB.
-In this document when we say "C++", we mean "C, C++, and Fortran."
+In this document when we say "C/C++", we mean "C, C++, and Fortran."

 ## TL;DR
-- C++ code goes into the `cpp` folder.
+- C and C++ code goes into the `cpp` folder.
 - Each MEX function is in its own folder with a `Mex` suffix
-- Place the built MEX functions in a `private` folder inside your `toolbox` folder.
-MEX functions should only be called from within your toolbox in order to increase reliability
+- Place the built MEX functions in a `derived` folder inside your `toolbox` folder.
+MEX functions should only be called from MATLAB code within your toolbox in order to increase reliability
-- External libraries are placed within a platform specific folder in the `private` folder and added to the system path
+- External libraries are placed within a platform specific folder in the `derived` folder and must be added to the system path
-- We recommend using the [`mexhost`](https://www.mathworks.com/help/matlab/ref/mexhost.html) command to increase reliability
+- If your MEX function is written in C++, we recommend using the [`mexhost`](https://www.mathworks.com/help/matlab/ref/mexhost.html) command to increase reliability
 - Use a [`MexTask`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.tasks.mextask-class.html) in your [`buildfile.m`](https://www.mathworks.com/help/matlab/build-automation.html) for consistent builds

 ## Overview

-[MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) are compiled functions that bridge the gap between MATLAB and C++.
+[MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) are compiled functions that bridge the gap between MATLAB and C/C++.
 They behave like a MATLAB function and you must build them for each operating system you want to run on.
-You can determine the MEX file extension (for example, `.mexw64` in Microsoft Windows) for your operating system using [`mexext`](https://www.mathworks.com/help/matlab/ref/mexext.html).
-This guide will navigate you through the process of integrating of MEX functions, ensuring smooth implementation in both development and production environments.
+You can determine the MEX file extension (for example, `.mexw64` in Microsoft Windows) for your operating system using the MATLAB command [`mexext`](https://www.mathworks.com/help/matlab/ref/mexext.html).
+This guide will navigate you through the process of integrating MEX functions into your toolbox, ensuring smooth implementation in both development and production environments.
 This makes it easier for others to understand and contribute to your toolbox.

+This guide ***does not*** teach how to author MEX functions -- there are extensive guides and examples in the MATLAB documentation for both [C](https://www.mathworks.com/help/matlab/call-mex-files-1.html) and [C++](https://www.mathworks.com/help/matlab/cpp-mex-file-applications.html).
+Can't decide between using C or C++?
+We recommend you use the C++ MEX function interface introduced in R2018a.
+One of the large advantages is that it supports more sophisticated memory management.

 To illustrate these best practices, we've created a sample project: The Arithmetic Toolbox, available on [GitHub](https://github.com/mathworks/arithmetic).
 We'll reference this toolbox throughout the guide to demonstrate practical applications of these principles.
 For key concepts, refer to the [Toolbox Best Practices](./README.md).

 ## MEX function from a single C++ source file
-The most common case is when you have a single C++ MEX source file.
+The most common case is when you have a single C/C++ MEX source file.
 You do not distribute the source file to toolbox users, only the compiled MEX function.
-We recommend keeping the C++ MEX source files outside of the `toolbox` folder in a folder focused on C++ code, `cpp`.
+We recommend keeping the C/C++ MEX source files outside of the `toolbox` folder in a folder focused on C/C++ source code, `cpp`.

 For each MEX function in the `cpp` folder, create a folder with the name that matches the name of your MEX function.
 This folder should end with `Mex` to indicate that all the files within the folder are associated with a single MEX function.

 Our example toolbox has a `cpp` folder in the root folder, with an `invertMex` subfolder inside.
 The C++ code `invertMex.cpp` is within this folder.
-While the `.cpp` file does not have to match the folder name, it can be convenient to do this in simple cases.
+While the `.cpp` file does not have to match the folder name, it can be convenient to do this in the simple cases.

 ``` text
 arithmetic/